• Facebook

 Toby Mulford joined the National Consumers League in June 2021 as the Development Manager.
 He has an extensive background in nonprofit theater and education, with 13 years as the Associate Artistic Director for Traveling Players Ensemble, a company that teaches theater and outdoor skills to teens and preteens.
 He also served as Managing Director for DC’s award-winning Faction of Fools Theatre Company.
 He holds a Bachelors of Science from the University of Delaware and a Masters of Fine Arts from the Dell’Arte International School of Physical Theater.

-Elena Robertson is the Development Manager for LifeSmarts, NCL’s consumer education program that teaches real-world skills to more than 125,000 teens each year.
-Elena joined the National Consumers League in April 2020 as the Development Associate for LifeSmarts.
+Elena Robertson serves as the Associate Director for LifeSmarts Development and Operations.
+She joined the National Consumers League in April 2020 as the Development Manager focused on the LifeSmarts Program.
+She works alongside the Director for Development and the LifeSmarts Team to provide fundraising support and oversee LifeSmarts operations.
 Since joining NCL, Elena has increased LifeSmarts’ engagement with corporate partners and built upon the LifeSmarts Alumni Program.
-In early 2021, Elena created the LifeSmarts Alumni Advisory Board, a group of young professionals and LifeSmarts Alumni who help shape the programming and engagement of the LifeSmarts Alumni Association.
+Elena created the LifeSmarts Alumni Advisory Board, a group of young professionals and LifeSmarts Alumni who help shape the programming and engagement of the LifeSmarts Alumni Association.

-Elena has been working in non-profit fundraising and development since 2015, previously working at the Tragedy Assistance Program for Survivors before coming to NCL.
-Elena is from Fairfax, VA; she holds a Bachelors of Arts from Christopher Newport University and a Master of Arts from the University of London.
-When not focusing on LifeSmarts, Elena enjoys volunteering for causes that she cares about and is an avid marathon runner.
+Elena has been working in non-profit fundraising and administration since 2014, previously lending her fundraising talents to the Shakespeare Theatre Company, National Public Radio, and the Tragedy Assistance Program for Survivors.
+Elena is from Fairfax, VA; she holds a Bachelor of Arts from Christopher Newport University and a Master of Arts from the University of London.
+When not focusing on LifeSmarts, Elena spends her time volunteering with causes she cares about and training for marathons.

 LifeSmarts

-Ryan Barhoush joined the National Consumers League in January 2022 as a Program Associate supporting both the LifeSmarts Program and NCL’s Food Safety & Nutrition public policy area.
-Prior to joining NCL, Ryan interned at Gulf International Forum as a research analyst studying OPEC.
-Besides being a consumer advocate, Ryan is passionate about foreign policy, corruption and transparency issues, and anti-trust monopolies in the marketplace.
-Ryan received his BA in Political Science from the University of Central Florida.
+Ryan Barhoush joined the National Consumers League in January 2022 and is the Competition Coordinator supporting the LifeSmarts Program.
+Prior to joining NCL, Ryan had a fellowship at the Gulf International Forum as a research analyst studying GCC & OPEC energy policy.
+Besides being a consumer advocate, Ryan is passionate about foreign policy, corruption, transparency issues, and anti-trust monopolies in the marketplace.
+Ryan received his BA in Political Science with a specialization in international relations from the University of Central Florida.

 Arlene Johnson - Managing Director